SAP-samples/logistics-business-network-integration/README.md

 ### 2.2) Request test technical user

 For all the LBN provider APIs (inbound to LBN), when you call our endpoint, you would need to  procure an OAuth 2.0 client ID and secret.
 This can be procured by reporting an incident.
-Use the application component SCM-LBN-INT in [SAP support portal](https://support.sap.com/).
+Use the application component SBN-LBN-INT in [SAP support portal](https://support.sap.com/).
 Please mention the LBN ID created for your account.
 To know the LBN ID, login to SAP LBN  and open the business profile tile.

 ## 3.)
 Integrate with SAP LBN APIs